yvonneyam/keyple-doc-yy/index.md

 org.eclipse.keyple.seproxy.AbstractLocalReader (to factorize as possible the ApduRequest/ApduResponse processing between plugins of local readers).
 - **Week #22**:
   - Finished a wide refactoring of the SE Proxy layer to requests for multi-SE.
-  - Two PC Java examples are fully ready for the PC/SC plugin:
+  - Two PC Java examples are fully ready for the PC/SC plugin: KeypleGenericDemo_ObservableReaderNotification &  KeypleGenericDemo_SeProtocolDetection.
-    - KeypleGenericDemo_ObservableReaderNotification ( [https://github.com/calypsonet/keyple-java/blob/develop/keyple-example/pc/src/main/java/org/eclipse/keyple/example/pc/KeypleGenericDemo_ObservableReaderNotification.java](https://github.com/calypsonet/keyple-java/blob/develop/keyple-example/pc/src/main/java/org/eclipse/keyple/example/pc/KeypleGenericDemo_ObservableReaderNotification.java) ) ==> to observe the readers' configuration & SEs' status on a PC (notification of reader hot-plug/unplug, notification of SE insertion/removal).
-    - KeypleGenericDemo_SeProtocolDetection ( [https://github.com/calypsonet/keyple-java/blob/develop/keyple-example/pc/src/main/java/org/eclipse/keyple/example/pc/KeypleGenericDemo_SeProtocolDetection.java](https://github.com/calypsonet/keyple-java/blob/develop/keyple-example/pc/src/main/java/org/eclipse/keyple/example/pc/KeypleGenericDemo_SeProtocolDetection.java) ) ==> to detect the kind of SE presented on a contactless reader.